SneakyB00m/SneakyB00m/README.md

 - 👋 Hi, I’m @SneakyB00m (Alan Isaac)
 - 👀 I’m interested in ...
-Programming, Gaming, and Cybersecurity
+Programming, Gaming, Cybersecurity, Software/Hardware
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Any company i dont have any bias
 - 📫 How to reach me ... contactalanisaac@gmail.com
+- 🔣 Language ...
+Spanish / English
-- 📋 Languages and miscellaneous ...
+- 🖥️ Language and Miscellaneous ...
+C, C++, C#, Java, MySQL, ASM, Html5, Css
+- 📜 Certificate MICAI 2021, English Cambridge

 <!---
 SneakyB00m/SneakyB00m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.